felipe-juan/dotfiles/README.md

 # 🍚 Cooking GNOME
 This is my first rice ever!
 I wanted it to be aesthetically pleasing, but also very usable.
 It may still have some inconsistencies here and there, however, its current state is what I could have done without a massive time consuming effort.

-You may have to tweak a lot of the extensions to get the same results, but here are all the things I used.
-It would be a pleasure if someone uses my dotfiles!
+It's crucial to change several extensions if you want to achieve the same look, so please check out the screenshots below to see what I've changed.
+That said, I'd be happy if someone uses my dotfiles!

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/average%20unixporn%20post.png)
 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/tiling%20windows%20-%20with%20pop%20shell.png)